theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 6. Restart the server when prompted.

 Result: An extraction can only be executed, if the custom credentials of the caller are passed on to the web server and the caller has at least *Read access* to the Designer.

-{: .box-note}
-**Note**: Basic authentication is currently only supported when calling an extraction through the extraction's URL.
-Calling an extraction through *xu.exe* is currently not supported when Basic authentication is active.